 Date and Time:

-Every weeknight from July 20th/21st until the last day of Ramadan at Sunset
+Every weeknight from June 17th until the last day of Ramadan at Sunset

 Amongst the many services offered by the Islamic Center at NYU is a weekly jummah prayer open to everyone: men and women, students and non-students, and NYU and non-NYU individuals.